We are resolute in our pursuit of helping you discover Happy Tomorrows!

 Apart from assisted living, seniors in Ohio also have other options.
 They include: independent living, memory care, nursing home and home care services.

 Ohio falls in the list of lower temperature in the US.
 The average temperature in the state is 50.7°F. This is lower than the average US temperature of 54.35°F.

 The most pleasant time in Ohio is September, June and August.
 Annual rain precipitation of Ohio is 39.1 Inches.
 Ohio residents experience 30.4 days of snowfall annually.
 Overall, Ohio falls on 26th position in terms of weather parameter.

 Ohio has a quite a rich American history.
-The percentage of English speaker in Ohio is 93.9%.
+The percentage of English speaker in Texas is 93.9%.
 The remaining population 6.1% speak different other languages throughout the state.